flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 #### Speed While Taxiing

-Pay attention to your ground speed (visible on the ND) while you taxi.
-This will provide you with your knots on the ground.
+Pay attention to the ground speed (visible on the ND) while taxiing.

 - **Straight Line**

-    Anything up to 30kts is reasonable, but some airports may carry their own local restrictions that you should be mindful of.
+    Anything up to 30kts is reasonable, but some airports may carry their own local restrictions that should be noted.
 This is not an absolute rule and is usually typical SOP for airlines in a straight line.

 - **90° (Sharp) Turns**